Looking for additional help to fund your college education? A variety of programs exist:

 Loan Forgiveness For Teachers.
 The U.S. Department of Education provides Stafford or Direct Loan forgiveness for certified teachers who teach for five consecutive years in a public or private nonprofit elementary or secondary school designated as a low-income school.
 For each complete year of teaching, $5,000 of loan debt is forgiven.

 Loan Repayment and Loan Consolidation.
-Students who have student loans are responsible for completing an exit interview at the time of graduation or withdrawal.
+Students who have student loans are responsible for completing an exit interview at the time of graduation, less than half-time enrollment, or withdrawal.
 Repayment of the loan begins six (6) months after leaving school.
 For repayment, loan consolidation, and deferment options, please review the Department of Education Web site.

 National Student Loan Data System.
 Check your Stafford Loan history online.
 You will need your FSA ID and password to access your account.